 We couldn't do it without you

-Our projects are linked to our charitable objective of promoting intercultural integration.
+Our projects are linked to our charitable objective of promoting intercultural integration and overcoming problems which lead to social marginalisation.
 We do this by providing support and services to create equality of opportunity and engender respect for all.

 Our team works in partnership with Somerset's voluntary and statutory sectors to achieve our goals, which helps us learn, strengthen our delivery and avoid service duplication.
 We are grateful for the co-operation we receive from our friends in these sectors.